ory/sdk/clients/kratos/go/docs/UpdateRegistrationFlowBody.md

 `func (o *UpdateRegistrationFlowBody) HasResend() bool`

 HasResend returns a boolean if a field has been set.

+### GetPasskeyRegister

+`func (o *UpdateRegistrationFlowBody) GetPasskeyRegister() string`

+GetPasskeyRegister returns the PasskeyRegister field if non-nil, zero value otherwise.

+### GetPasskeyRegisterOk

+`func (o *UpdateRegistrationFlowBody) GetPasskeyRegisterOk() (*string, bool)`

+GetPasskeyRegisterOk returns a tuple with the PasskeyRegister field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasskeyRegister

+`func (o *UpdateRegistrationFlowBody) SetPasskeyRegister(v string)`

+SetPasskeyRegister sets PasskeyRegister field to given value.

+### HasPasskeyRegister

+`func (o *UpdateRegistrationFlowBody) HasPasskeyRegister() bool`

+HasPasskeyRegister returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)